 Let’s look at this information visually:

-If you would like to learn more about validity and reliability, see our white paper: Defensible Assessments: What you need to know.
+If you would like to learn more about validity and reliability, see our white papers.